barrie-cork/thesis-swarm/project_docs/UI_by_feature/resultsManager.md

 # Results Manager Feature: UX and UI Implementation Plan

+---
+**Phase:** Both (Core backend in Phase 1, dedicated UI in Phase 2)
+---

 ## Overview

-The Results Manager feature is a critical backend-driven system responsible for processing, normalising, and enhancing raw search results before they become available for review.
-In Phase 1, it will operate primarily as a background service with no dedicated UI, whilst Phase 2 will introduce specialised interfaces for monitoring and managing the results processing pipeline, with particular focus on deduplication management.
+The Results Manager feature is a critical backend-driven system responsible for processing, normalising, and enhancing raw search results before they are displayed on the `Results Overview Page`.
+Phase 1 focuses on the background service with status notifications integrated into other pages.
+Phase 2 introduces dedicated UI pages (`Processing Status Dashboard`, `Deduplication Overview Page`) primarily for Lead Reviewer and Admin roles.

 ## Core Requirements